 I am that person.
 But I see differently now.
 And I drew a line in the sand.

 I woke up to the truth that we always get to choose our response.

 That we can be the boss of our thoughts.

 That we are messy and imperfect but beautiful too.

-That there is nothing more that I require to be lovable.
+That there is nothing more that I require to be worthy or lovable.

 I see that sometimes life feels scary and I have no idea what I’m doing.
 But there’s no shame at all in asking for help.
 Or in trying and failing or being less than perfect.
 I no longer see a need to compare myself to you.

 I see that joy and pain can coexist, and the goal is never absence of stress.
 I see how beautiful my body is with its stretch marks and limp.
 I see that everything looks different when I choose gratitude.

 All I did was stubbornly draw a line in the sand.